 Photography Contest and Calendar- Each year we distribute 200 disposable cameras to residents of the Downtown Eastside as part of a photo competition that gives residents the chance to document their own community.
-Forty-five photographs are chosen for exhibition, and 12 make it into the Hope in Shadows calendar.
+Forty photographs are chosen for exhibition, and 12 make it into the Hope in Shadows calendar.
 In 2013, we piloted a second photography contest in North Vancouver.
 Visit www.hopeinshadows.com to find out more.

 Vendor Program- The Hope in Shadows vendor program is designed to remove barriers to employment by offering low-threshold sales work that generates both money and transferable skills for residents of the Downtown Eastside.
-By attending a very basic sales training session, low-income residents are licensed to sell the Hope in Shadows calendar on the streets of Vancouver.
+After attending a basic sales training session, low-income residents are licensed to sell the Hope in Shadows calendar on the streets of Vancouver.
 Vendors get one free calendar to get started and make $10 profit for every $20 calendar sold.
 We train over 200 vendors every year.
 We have expanded the program in recent years to include an elected vendor advisory board, monthly vendor meetings, advanced sales techniques workshops, financial management workshops, and social events.